Job tips, internships & thesis suggestions

 Pristine forests are rare in boreal Eurasia and it is debated if they sequester carbon or if they are in equilibrium with no net growth.
 One way to investigate that is to use remote sensing to investigate trends in vegetation indices from the 1980s until present.
 We have done this for Swedish pristine forests and found strong trends, in this project a similar study would be done for western Russia.

 We have a copy of the original GIS files used for the map and the report (http://old.forest.ru/eng/publications/intact/).
 It was first produced around the turn of the century but it isn’t fully clear what is included and what definitions were used.
 The first part of this project would be to read up on the production of the map and compare to other available datasets on intact forests.
 Most information is probably given in the publications for which the map was used.
-When that is done trends can be extracted from e.g. Google Earth engine to investigate if these forests has become greener and if productivity has increased.
+When that is done, trends can be extracted from e.g. Google Earth engine to investigate if these forests has become greener and if productivity has increased.

 The project is suited for a driven student with very good skills in GIS and some programming.

-What: Spectral remote sensing can be used to discriminate between different types of forest.
+Spectral remote sensing can be used to discriminate between different types of forest.
 The optical characteristics of trees are determined by properties such as the canopy arrangement, and the sizes, shapes and internal structures of their leaves.
 Many of these properties vary between tree species, which makes it possible to map different tree species with remotely sensed spectral data.
 However, because many tree species have relatively similar optical characteristics, there is a high risk of confusing species, particularly if only one remotely sensed image is used.

 Tree species also differ in their phenological characteristics, such as the dates of bud burst in the spring, and the change in coloration and the dropping of leaves during autumn.
 These phenological characteristics of trees influence their physical appearance, and can be monitored with the help of earth observation data, if the data has short revisiting intervals such as those acquired by the Copernicus Sentinel-2 satellite mission.

-In order to compare the spectral reflectance of different tree species, field-collected validation data are needed.
-A common limitation in remote sensing studies is a lack of high quality validation data.
-Luckily, some cities regularly make inventories of trees in parks, along streets, and other urban areas.
 In Helsingborg, the municipality have stored data at the level of individual trees, including information on the species identity of several thousands of trees, and in some cases also information on the tree height and crown width.
 Can these data be used to increase our knowledge about the spectral characteristics of different tree species, or to monitor changes in the status of individual trees over time?

-Gross primary production, the uptake of CO2 by the vegetation, is an essential climate variable for monitoring of the terrestrial biosphere and its response to climate change.
 We recently produced a novel satellite based product on global-scale gross primary production of the vegetation 1982-2015.
 However, the dynamics of this data set have not yet been fully analyzed.
 Recent advances in time-series and breakpoint analysis open new possibilities, as they allow for the detection of nonlinear trends and turning points in these data.
-Hence, the overarching objective of this thesis is to apply novel time-series analysis to study dynamics and possible reasons for trends and breakpoints in the vegetation productivity 1982-2015.

 Semantic web techniques and linked data (knowledge graphs) are increasingly used in the geospatial domain and are interesting for e.g. the next generation of spatial data infrastructure.
 At the department, we have conducted some research in linked geospatial data and are open for master thesis in the topic.
 The thesis could either be devoted technical issues (ontologies, RDF stores, etc.) or have a more applied focus.